 Events which occur towards the beginning of the NT Gospels occur towards the end of the OT books of Moses (the 1st 5 books in the Bible).
 Events that occur at the end of the Gospels occur at the beginning of the OT books of Moses.

-The similarities were so complete, that I began to feel as though the depiction of Jesus’s life in the Gospels was like a mirror image reflection (writing is reversed in a mirror) of key events in the Old Testament – and that’s why I’m calling this observation “the Backward Walk of Jesus”.
+The similarities were so complete that I began to see the depiction of Jesus’s life in the Gospels as a mirror image reflection (writing is reversed in a mirror) of key events in the Old Testament .
+That’s why I call this observation “the Backward Walk of Jesus”.

 I present this idea by showing these mirror image similarities in chronological order from about the time Israel was given the law until the beginning of Genesis/ from Moses to Adam.
 (Romans 5:14 “Nevertheless death reigned from Adam to Moses, “… )